omdevteam/om/docs_src/docs/advanced_documentation.md

 **Tips and Tricks**

-For data processing actions that don't fall in the two cases described above, and do not need to keep track of an internal state, functions can often be used in place of algorithms.
+For data processing operations that don't fall in the two cases described above, and do not need to keep track of an internal state, functions can often be used in place of algorithms.
 For example, the computation of an autocorrelation, the sum of the intensity observed in a detector frame, are both operations that do not need to store any persistent information when applied multiple times.
 They can be implemented as simple functions instead of algorithms.